LeonardoZanotti/heroku-deploy/README.md

 # Commit and push to heroku
 $ git add .
 $ git commit -m "Frontend heroku"
+# If you are in master, push to heroku with this:
 $ git push heroku master
+# Else use:
+$ git push heroku your-branch:master

 # And open the frontend link
 $ heroku open